rust-lang/blog.rust-lang.org/posts/2024-09-24-webassembly-targets-change-in-default-target-features.md

 will have a low impact due to the age of the reference-types proposal and breadth of implementation in engines.
-Given the multitude of WebAssembly engines, however, it's recommended that any WebAssembly users test out Nightly Rust and see if the produced module still runs on their engine of choice.
+Given the multitude of WebAssembly engines, however, it's recommended that any WebAssembly users test out Rust 1.82 beta and see if the produced module still runs on their engine of choice.

 ### LLVM, Rust, and Multiple Tables